Mouctar Diakhaby: Valencia

 On 28 June 2018, Diakhaby signed a five-year deal with Spanish side Valencia.
+On 3 March 2024, he sustained a serious injury, diagnosed as a dislocated knee, following a collision with Aurélien Tchouaméni during a match against Real Madrid.

 International career

-Diakhaby was born in France, but is of Guinean origin.
+Diakhaby was born in France, but is Guinean by descent.
 He is a former youth international for France.
-In 2022 however he decided to represent the home country of his parents, Guinea and debuted for them against Egypt.
+In 2022 however he decided to represent the home country of his parents, Guinea, and debuted for them against Egypt.

+On 23 December 2023, he was selected from the list of 25 Guinean players selected by Kaba Diawara to compete in the 2023 Africa Cup of Nations.